darklang/dark/scripts/deployment/README.md

   The key for the file, optional, will be derived by k8s otherwise (uses `basename` at time of writing.)

-- `k8s.manually-deployed.configmaps.[].from-file.filename`:
+- `k8s.manually-deployed.configmaps.CONFIGMAPNAME.text-file`:
-  The file to be put in the keymap
+  Text file to use to create/replace a configmap

-- `k8s.manually-deployed.configmaps.[].from-env`:
+- `k8s.manually-deployed.configmaps.CONFIGMAPNAME.env-file`:
-  Deploy the config map from an env-file (not implemented yet)
+  Env file to use to create/replace a configmap

 - `k8s.release.configmaps`:
   A list of config maps to deploy

-- `k8s.release.configmaps.[].name`:
-  The k8s name of the config map

-- `k8s.release.configmaps.[].from-file`:
-  Deploy the config map from a file

-- `k8s.release.configmaps.[].from-file.key`:
-  The key for the file, optional, will be derived by k8s otherwise (uses `basename` at time of writing.)

-- `k8s.release.configmaps.[].from-file.filename`:
+- `k8s.release.versioned-configmaps.CONFIGMAP.text-file`:
-  The file to be put in the keymap
+  A filename pointing to a text file: a configmap named CONFIGMAP-HASH (where HASH is the hash of the file) will be created from this.
+Configmap names are put in the template using `{VERSIONED-CONFIGMAP:name}`

-- `k8s.release.configmaps.[].from-env`:
+- `k8s.release.versioned-configmaps.CONFIGMAP.env-file`:
-  Deploy the config map from an env-file (not implemented yet)
+  A filename pointing to an env-file: a configmap named CONFIGMAP-HASH (where HASH is the hash of the file) will be created from this.
+Configmap names are put in the template using `{VERSIONED-CONFIGMAP:name}`

 - `k8s.release.template`:
   Template file of a release.
 During a deploy, the template is filled with vars from